 - Shows antimicrobial activity (Sabahat Saeed et al, Pak J Pharm Sci.
 2009)

-Oregano supplements contain many active ingredients including Apigenin, Caffeic Acid, Carvacrol and Folic acid at different concentration levels.
-The molecular pathways which are regulated by Oregano include Noncoding RNA Signaling, Glucocorticoid Signaling, Stem Cell Signaling, PI3K-AKT-MTOR Signaling and JAK-STAT Signaling.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Oregano supplements contain many active ingredients including Vitamin K, Ursolic Acid, Thymol, Rosmarinic Acid and Vitamin A at different concentration levels.
+The molecular pathways which are regulated by Oregano include RAS-RAF Signaling, Oncogenic Cancer Epigenetics and T-Cell Receptor Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Oregano individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Oregano for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Oregano use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Oregano over other nutritional supplements – do consider all these factors.

-TET2+ Chronic Myelomonocytic Leukemia is characterized and driven by specific genetic mutations like TET2 and ASXL1 leading to biochemical pathway changes in Noncoding RNA Signaling, PI3K-AKT-MTOR Signaling, MYC Signaling, Cancer Epigenetics and mRNA Splicing.
-A cancer treatment like Decitabine works through a specific pathway mechanism of action.
+Primary Urethral Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like BLM, BRCA1 and CTCF leading to biochemical pathway changes in RAS-RAF Signaling, Androgen Signaling and DNA Repair.
+A cancer treatment like Radiation works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Oregano supplements should be avoided for TET2+ Chronic Myelomonocytic Leukemia along with treatment Decitabine.
-Oregano supplement impacts pathways/processes like MYC Signaling and Cancer Epigenetics which either promote drivers of the TET2+ Chronic Myelomonocytic Leukemia and/or nullify the treatment effect.
-Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Oregano supplement should not be taken for Primary Urethral Squamous Cell Carcinoma along with treatment Radiation.
+Oregano supplement impacts the biochemical pathway called RAS-RAF Signaling which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Oregano Supplements benefit Cancer Patients with Monoclonal gammopathy of undetermined significance (MGUS) undergoing Lenalidomide Treatment?
+2. Will Oregano Supplements benefit Primary Myoepithelial carcinoma Patients undergoing Radiation Treatment?

-Monoclonal gammopathy of undetermined significance (MGUS) is characterized and driven by specific genetic mutations like LATS2 and ZMYM2 leading to biochemical pathway changes in Glucocorticoid Signaling, JAK-STAT Signaling, PI3K-AKT-MTOR Signaling, Hypoxia and Angiogenesis.
-A cancer treatment like Lenalidomide works through specific pathway mechanisms.
+Primary Myoepithelial carcinoma is characterized and driven by specific genetic mutations like HRAS, PIK3CA and STAG2 leading to biochemical pathway changes in RAS-RAF Signaling, Growth Factor Signaling, G-protein-coupled Receptor Signaling, Angiogenesis and Hematopoiesis.
+A cancer treatment like Radiation works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Oregano supplement should be considered for Monoclonal gammopathy of undetermined significance (MGUS) along with treatment Lenalidomide.
-Oregano supplement impacts pathways/processes like JAK-STAT Signaling and PI3K-AKT-MTOR Signaling which either obstruct drivers of the Monoclonal gammopathy of undetermined significance (MGUS) and/or improve the treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Oregano supplements should be considered for Primary Myoepithelial carcinoma along with the treatment Radiation.
+Oregano supplement impacts pathways/processes like RAS-RAF Signaling which either obstruct drivers of Primary Myoepithelial carcinoma and/or improve Radiation treatment effect.

 Foods to Eat After Cancer Diagnosis!